wp-plugins/subscribe2/ReadMe.txt

 Get them to register with your blog rather than using the Subscribe2 form.
 Additional fields would require much more intensive form processing, checking and entry into the database and since you won't then be able to easily use this information to persoanlise emails there really isn't any point in collecting this data.

+= How do I use the Subscribe2 shortcode? =

+In version 6.1 of Subscribe2 the new standard WordPress shortcode [subscribe2] was introduced.
+By default, it behaves same as old Subscribe2 token, <--subscribe2-->, which means that it will show the same Subscribe2 output in your chosen page in WordPress or in the Widget.

+But it also has advanced options, which are related to form.
+The default form contains two buttons for subscribing and unsubscribing.
+You may, for example, only want form that handles unsubscribing, so the shortcode accepts a **hide** parameter to hide one of the buttons.

+If you use the shortcode [subscribe2 hide="subscribe"] then the button for subscribing will be hidden and similarly if you use [subscribe2 hide="unsubscribe"], only button for subscribing will be shown.

+The new shortcode also accepts two further attributes, these are **id** and **url**.
+To understand these parameters you need to understand that Subscribe2 returns a user to the default WordPress Page on your site where you use the shortcode or token however in some circumstances you may ant to override this behaviour.
+If you specify a WordPress page id using the id parameter or a full URL using the url parameter then the user would be returned to the alternative page.

+There are many scenarios in which to use new options, but here is an example:

+* Two separate WordPress pages, “Subscribe” that shows only Subscribe button, and “Unsubscibe”, that shows only Unsubscibe button.
+Both pages also have text that should help users in use of form.
+* In the widget, show only Subscribe button and post form content to page “Subcribe”
+* In the Subscribe2 email template for new post, add text “You can unsubscribe on a following page:” which is followed with link to “Unsubscribe” page

-= I can't find or insert the Subscribe2 token, help! =
+= I can't find or insert the Subscribe2 token or shortcode, help! =

 If, for some reason the Subscribe2 button does not appear in your browser window try refreshing your browser and cache (Shift and Reload in Firefox).
 If this still fails then insert the token manually.
-In the Rich Text Editor (TinyMCE) make sure you switch to the "code" view and type in <!--subscribe2-->.
+In the Rich Text Editor (TinyMCE) make sure you switch to the "code" view and type in [subscribe2] or <!--subscribe2-->.

 = My digest email didn't send, how can I resend it? =